-Tips on Where to Install Security Cameras
+Video: Tips On Where To Install Security Cameras

 Approximately 22% of bad guys enter a home though the back door.
 This is high enough that it certainly warrants a security camera.

-The back door can be a tempting target for thieves because it’s often out of sight out neighbours.
+The back door can be a tempting target for thieves because it’s often out of sight out neighbors.
 This is particularly true if you have a backyard surrounded by a high fence or lots of trees.

 Thieves will sometimes break a window in order to gain access to your home.
 They most often choose one that is off the street in order to decrease their chances of being caught.

-Where to Place Home Security Cameras
+Video: Where To Place Home Security Cameras

 Most basements have small windows that a person can fit through.
 This can be an easy way for an intruder to gain access to your home and they’re sometimes unlocked because people don’t check on them for years.

 It can be useful to place a home security camera looking at the stairs leading up from the basement.
-Some thieves will get into the basement first, and then use that as access to the main level of your home.
+Some thieves get into the basement first, and then use that as access to the main level of your home.

 What about Fake Security Cameras?